millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

 -----------------

 For this part of the lab you will perform image compression using singular value decomposition.
+Image compression is the process of reducing the amount of data required to represent an image by removing redundant or less important information.
 You will need to import the following:

 >>> import numpy as np